osuthorpe/llm-expect/wiki/Use-Cases.md

 # Use Cases

-Vald8 is flexible enough to handle a wide variety of LLM evaluation scenarios.
+LLM Expect is flexible enough to handle a wide variety of LLM evaluation scenarios.
 Here are three common patterns.

 ## 1. RAG (Retrieval-Augmented Generation) Evaluation